AUG 4, 2022

 The numbers are in, and they’re headed in the wrong direction.
-According to new statistics from the Federal Trade Commission, Washington consumers lost nearly $69 million to fraud in 2020, more than double the amount lost in 2019.
+According to new statistics from the Federal Trade Commission, Washington consumers lost more than $135 million to fraud in 2021, nearly double the amount lost in 2020.

 AARP is here to help you take on today – and every day.
 From sharing practical resources, to holding fun activities and events, AARP is providing opportunities to connect and help build an even stronger Washington for all ages to live, work and play.
 We hope you’ll join us!

 Join us for a free 30-minute webinar and leave empowered and prepared with knowledge and tools to help you avoid Medicare scams.

 AARP Washington recently asked members what issues are important to them, and the answers form the backbone of an on-demand Zoom series to help adults age with confidence and comfort.

 Think you’re savvy enough to avoid being ripped off?
 Think again.
 Last year, Washington consumers lost more than $135 million to fraud, according to the Federal Trade Commission.
 That’s nearly double the amount lost in 2020.